Socrats/EGTTools/README.md

 gradients = np.array([evolver.calculate_gradient_of_selection(beta, np.array([x, Z - x])) for x in range(Z + 1)])
 ```

-Afterwards, you can plot the results with:
+Afterward, you can plot the results with:

 ```python
 from egttools.plotting import plot_gradients